Beetroot Dumplings – Südtirol Recipe

 mix the beetroot dumpling mixture

-• Uniform the mixture and compact it.
+• Even out the mixture and compact it.

 uniform the beetroot dumpling mixture